Devonté Hynes

 DH

 That’s all it is!
 [Laughs.]
 Also, I want people’s brains.
 I want to know what they’re thinking.
-I'm by myself most of the time and I get tired of my own ideas.
+I’m by myself most of the time, and I get tired of my own ideas.

 EO

 What’s your relationship to ambition?
 What did you want from music?
-Did you always know that the work you were making had commercial potential?
+Did you always know the work you were making had commercial potential?

 DH